 An avid Swat sports fan, Martin attends as many home games as he can, particularly basketball and volleyball.
 For himself, he prefers weight training and walking.

-Martin traveled widely through the U.S. and held several jobs as a manual laborer before receiving his B.A. in religious studies at the University of North Carolina.
+Martin traveled widely through the U.S. and held several jobs before receiving his B.A. in religious studies at the University of North Carolina.
 He came to Swarthmore in 1995 from Duke University, where he had been assistant registrar for five years.
-He also worked in the library there as a cataloger while earning a Master of Arts in Liberal Studies.
+He also worked in the library there as a cataloger's assistant while earning a Master of Arts in Liberal Studies.